Pumpkin Patches and More.org

 "Went on Sunday, October 7, 2007...
 The BEST place to pick apples, they already have ladders, so you don't have to climb the trees, they had SOOOOOOO many apples to choose from it wasn't funny...
 You didn't have to go looking, they were all right there for you....
 Would HIGHLY recommend it, it is by far my best place to pick apples, and my NEW PLACE, would not go anyplace else....."

-• Kimball Fruit Farm - pumpkins
+• Kimball Fruit Farm - pumpkins, pick your own apples and raspberries

 184 Hollis Street, Pepperell, MA.
 Phone: 978-433-9751.
 Exit 5 West off Route 3, North to Route 111 into Pepperell, take right at yellow blinking light, farm is 3 miles on left.
-Open daily 9 am to 6 pm.
+Open daily 9 am to 7 pm.
 Containers provided.
+PYO Raspberries daily 9-7, PYO Pumpkins daily 9-7, PYO Apples daily 9-7: Honey Crisp, Spencer, Gala, Cortland, Swiss Gormet, Blushing Golden, Splendor.
+Picking Mac, Gala, Honeycrisp, Spencer, Cortland, Swiss Gormet, Brock, Jonagold, Blushing Golden, Red Delicious, Cameo, Fuji, Shamrock, and Golden Delicious (UPDATED: June 13, 2021, JBS)

-• Lawndale Farm - pumpkins
+• Lawndale Farm - pumpkins, hayrides, corn maze

 91 Frost Road, Tyngsboro, MA.
 Phone: 978-649-7629.
-From center of Tyngsboro (at bridge), take Route 3A north towards Hudson, N.H..
+Open: daily from 10 am-7 pm.
+Directions: From center of Tyngsboro (at bridge), take Route 3A north towards Hudson, N.H..
 We are 1 mile from bridge, 1st farm on Road.
-Open daily from 10 am-7 pm.

 • McLoon Farms - pumpkins